pralab/AdversarialPruningBenchmark/README.md

 Contributing to the benchmark is simple and requires just three steps:

 **STEP 1**: New Taxonomy entry.
-Compile the taxonomy of your AP method in our [first Google Drive form](https://forms.gle/M4gzq2BEC6CzZhPv7).
+Compile the taxonomy of your AP method in our [Google Drive form](https://forms.gle/M4gzq2BEC6CzZhPv7).
 This will automatically process your AP and send you a corresponding JSON entry via email.

 **STEP 2**: Clone the AP repo and evaluate the checkpoints as follows:
 ```python